jakeyeung/jakeyeung.github.io/_pages/about.md

 Research themes
 =============

 My projects span three approaches (1) computational methods, (2)  technology development, and (3) biological function.
-They often blend two of these approaches at a time, bringing in wet and dry lab components.
+They often pairs two of these approaches at a time (Fig. 1), bringing in wet and dry lab components.

 <figure>
   <img src="/assets/img/triangle2.png" alt="Three_Approaches" width="300">
-  <figcaption>Blending three approaches to biological discovery</figcaption>
+  <figcaption>Fig. 1: Pairing the three approaches for diagnostics and therapeutics</figcaption>
 </figure>